The Bible says that “God is Love,” but what does that mean?

 One of my favorite books is “The Four Loves” by C. S. Lewis.

-C. S. Lewis helped me understand the four different kinds of love and gave me a personal understanding of the depth of love that Father God has for me.
+C. S. Lewis helped me understand the depth of love that Father God has for me.

-It is vital that kids today gain an understanding of how wide, how long, how high and how deep the love of God is.
+It is vital that children today gain an understanding of how wide, how long, how high and how deep the love of God is.

-When kids are equipped with the proper understanding of what God’s love is, they will be able to walk out John 13:35, “By this everyone will know that you are my disciples, if you love one another.”
+When they are equipped with the proper understanding they will be able to walk out John 13:35, “By this everyone will know that you are my disciples, if you love one another.”